corda/corda-docs/content/en/docs/corda-os/4.6/tutorial-contract.md

-We start by using the `groupStates` method, which takes a type and a function.
+You start by using the `groupStates` method, which takes a type and a function.
 State grouping is a way of ensuring your contract can handle multiple unrelated states of the same type in the same transaction, which is needed for splitting/merging of assets, atomic swaps and so on.
 More on this next.